Rukatunturi: Ruka through the seasons

-In the winter months Ruka is a ski resort and activity centre with 29 ski slopes, 23 flood lit slopes for night skiing, over 500 km of cross country ski tracks, a border cross park and street as well as other activities such as snowmobiling, snowshoeing, reindeer sleigh rides, husky sled rides, visits to Santa's home, ice carting, ice fishing, ice climbing and Finnish sauna.
+In the winter months Ruka is a ski resort and activity centre with 41 ski slopes, 36 flood lit slopes for night skiing, over 500 km of cross country ski tracks, a border cross park and street as well as other activities such as snowmobiling, snowshoeing, reindeer sleigh rides, husky sled rides, visits to Santa's home, ice carting, ice fishing, ice climbing and Finnish sauna.
 The winter season usually runs from the beginning of December until May.

 In the summer the snow melts and Ruka becomes a hiking and mountain biking centre with the Oulanka National Park and world-famous Karhunkierros, 80 km hiking trail, on its doorstep.
-Other activities on offer are canoeing, white water rafting, fishing, birdwatching, hiking with huskies, lake cruises, bear watching, water skiing and ATV safaris.
+Other activities on offer are gravel biking, canoeing, white water rafting, fishing, birdwatching, bear watching.

 In 2025, a fell roller coaster was opened as a new summer activity; the ride, which takes a few minutes to complete, can accommodate two passengers per trolley and has a maximum speed of 40km/h.
+The world's northernmost fell roller coaster has become very popular; within six months of its opening, over 50,000 tickets have been sold for the roller coaster, and on Ruka Centre's own social media channels alone, a video of a winter ride on the Ruka Coaster has become the company's most-watched video of all time, garnering 3.4 million views around the world.

 In the autumn the forests of Ruka and Kuusamo change colours, with not just the trees but the forest floor, which is carpeted in plants, turning reds, oranges and yellows.